Zendro-dev/Zendro-dev.github.io/api_root.md

 This service comes into play when a database cut is required for subsequent automated manipulations.
 For example: to create dynamically updated reports (diagrams, calculations) or to append project specific table *views* (tables that unite more than one data model).

+Records would be exported as a CSV file, in which each field is quoted via `"` for reducing the ambiguity among fields.

 [ > Data Export](api_export.md)

 ### SQL Statements in the Data model